 These homes are residential facilities located in Kotzebue.
 The facilities are licensed assisted-living homes by the State of Alaska.
 Each home is licensed for five adults, age 18 and older, who qualify for Medicaid IDD and APD Waiver Services through the Division of Senior and Disabilities Services.
 The homes are staffed 24 hours a day and provide consumers with assistance in daily living activities.
 The program has a job coach to assist clients with work in the community.

-DDRC-Developmental Disabilities Resource Connection– the DDRC program assists individuals with developmental disabilities and their families wishing to access services through State of Alaska Developmental Disabilities Programs.
+The Developmental Disabilities Resource Connection (DDRC) program (formerly known as the STAR program) assists individuals with developmental disabilities and their families with accessing services through the State of Alaska Developmental Disabilities Programs.
 The DDRC Program is often the “point of entry” for accessing services.
 Assistance may include:

 - Applying for eligibility.

 - Referral to a wide variety of resources in their home community.

 - Completing forms and gathering documentation for Medicaid, the Registration and Review, other public programs.